Amorgos Greece Travel Guide

 Ferry services are frequent in high season.
 Check schedules carefully, especially during shoulder and low seasons, as connections lessen.
 High-speed ferries connect faster but are more susceptible to strong winds.

-Focus on attractions and central villages.
+Focus on attractions plus the central area villages.

 Mix exploration with relaxation, visit multiple villages and beaches.